 Background:

-To justify, plan, and manage successful micronutrient intervention programs, micronutrient biomarkers are the most essential.
-However, to generate accurate results from micronutrient research or surveys, analysts need to understand the biological basis for micronutrient biomarkers (e.g., the mechanism of how inflammation influences micronutrient biomarkers), equip with statistical knowledge, and have familiarity with basic computer code.
+Appropriate assessment and interpretation of micronutrient biomarkers is essential to plan and manage successful micronutrient intervention programs.
+However, to generate accurate results from micronutrient research or surveys, analysts need to understand the biological basis for micronutrient biomarkers (e.g., the mechanism of how inflammation influences micronutrient biomarkers), be equipped with statistical software and knowledge, and have familiarity with basic computer code.

 Objectives: We introduce the Statistical Apparatus of Micronutrient Biomarker Analysis (SAMBA) package, a new tool to increase accessibility of micronutrient biomarker analysis.

 Method: The freely available and open-access SAMBA package written in R software simplifies estimations of micronutrient biomarker distribution and prevalence of deficiencies, which can drastically shorten the time from data cleaning to presentation of a final results table.
 We explain the underlying theory behind the tool, include the OSF link where its package and associated documentation can be freely downloaded, and provide examples of potential applications.
-We used the SAMBA package to analyze various biomarkers, including retinol binding protein, serum retinol, Red Blood Cell and serum folate, serum ferritin, and Soluble transferrin receptor, and apply inflammation adjustment when appropriate among preschool-age children using a single-site observational study in Kenya and among women using data from the US National Health and Examination Survey (NHANES) and compared to results generated by an independent analyst.
+We used the SAMBA package to analyze various biomarkers, including retinol binding protein, serum retinol, red blood cell and serum folate, serum ferritin, and soluble transferrin receptor, and apply inflammation adjustment when appropriate among preschool-age children using a single-site observational study in Kenya and among women using data from the US National Health and Examination Survey (NHANES) and compared to results generated by an independent analyst.

 Results: